Aleph-One-Marathon/data-marathon-infinity/Readme.md

-# Marathon game content non-license
+# Marathon® game content non-license

-Unfortunately, Bungie has not released Marathon game content under a formal, unambiguous content license.
+The Aleph One project has a limited license to distribute these files.
+Unfortunately, Bungie™ has not released Marathon game content to the public under a formal, unambiguous content license.
 To our knowledge, Bungie has not blocked any noncommercial distribution of these assets, but the Marathon series is not considered abandonware and Bungie retains the right to control its distribution and use.

 Content in the "Plugins" directory comes from a variety of sources.
 Please see documentation within each plugin.